I remember making my mom cry last to last year.

 After coming back, none of the few employers who were still hiring at that time showed any interest in my CV.
 Which was probably because I looked like a foreigner without any local education or experience.

-To make it worse, the lockdown weight I had gained came back to bite me (I was a morbid 108kgs), and I suffered a health crisis that forced me to stay back at home for 6 whole months.
+To make it worse, the lockdown weight I had gained came back to bite me (I was a morbid 108kgs), and I suffered a health crisis that forced me to stay back at home for six whole months.

-All my 5 years of hard work.
+All my five years of hard work.
 All my close friends.
-Everything went to shit.
-And I took it out on the only person who was still rooting for me, and treated mum like a punching bag.
+Everything went down the drain.
+And I took it out on the only person who was still rooting for me and treated mum like a punching bag.

 After getting the wake-up call, I slowly started working on myself.
 It took me some time but I recovered enough to step out again.

-I accepted a shitty job just to restart my CV.
-After spending a year in exile, muscled my way into the industry by landing a decent respectable position just last month.
+I accepted a boring job just to restart my CV.
+After spending a year in exile, I muscled my way into the industry by landing a gig at my dream agency last month.

 I feel like I am THREE YEARS BEHIND EVERYBODY.